-OntoNotes and similar corpora OntoNotes is a human-annotated corpus with documents annotated with multiple layers of linguistic information including syntax, propositions, named entities, word sense, and within document coreference (Weischedel et al., 2011; Pradhan et al., 2013).
+OntoNotes and similar corpora OntoNotes is a human-annotated corpus with documents annotated with multiple layers of linguistic information including syntax, propositions, named entities, word senses, and within-document coreference (Weischedel et al., 2011; Pradhan et al., 2013).
 It covers three languages-English, Chinese and Arabic.
-The English subcorpus has 3,493 documents and ~1.6 million words.
+The English subcorpus has 3,493 documents and ~1.6 million words annotated for coreference.
 WikiCoref, which is annotated for anaphoric relations, has 30 documents from English Wikipedia (Ghaddar and Langlais, 2016), containing 7,955 mentions in 1,785 chains, following OntoNotes guidelines.

-GUM The Georgetown University Multilayer (GUM) corpus (Zeldes, 2017) is an open-source corpus of richly annotated texts from 12 types, including 168 documents and over 150K tokens.
+GUM The Georgetown University Multilayer (GUM) corpus (Zeldes, 2017) is an open-source corpus of richly annotated texts from 12 genres, including 168 documents and over 150K tokens.
 Though it originally contains more coreference phenomena than OntoNotes using more exhaustive guidelines, it also contains rich syntactic, semantic and discourse annotations which allow us to create the OntoGUM dataset described below.
+The syntactic annotations, which consist of manually annotated Universal Dependencies trees (de Marneffe et al., 2021), are particularly useful in analyzing and converting the GUM corpus.
 We also note that due to its smaller size (currently about 10% the size of the OntoNotes coreference dataset), it is not possible to train SOTA neural approaches directly on this dataset while maintaining strong performance.